sebastianspicker/chronikwerk/docs/faq.md

 ## Why did `/ingest` return `202` but no PDF exists yet?

 `202` means the request was accepted, not that processing completed.
-Processing after `202` is best-effort: there is no guaranteed retry, and work can be lost on process restart (no durable queue).
-If the service restarted or the job never ran, re-trigger by saving the ticket or reapplying the macro.
+In default `inprocess` mode, processing after `202` is best-effort: there is no guaranteed retry, and work can be lost on process restart.
+With `workflow.execution_backend=redis_queue`, accepted work is queued in Redis with retry and DLQ handling.
+If the service restarted or the job never ran, re-trigger by saving the ticket, reapplying the macro, or using the retry endpoint after checking queue/history state.

 Check:
 - ticket tags (`pdf:processing`, `pdf:signed`, `pdf:error`)